 - The glass if half full.
 She has logic to back her up.

-- She prefers barns over malls.
+- She prefers flannel over silk.